DAVID'S VINTAGE

 This

 was no lightweight sled.
-Hornet was a long, heavy snowmobile with an overall
+Hornet was a long, heavy snowmobile with an

 length, with skis, of 9 feet 3 inches.